 The population of ESL students has been growing in recent years, which means a higher demand for ESL teachers.
 According to the Department of Education, “Between the 2009-10 and 2014-15 school years, the percentage of EL students increased in more than half of the states, with increases of over 40 percent in five states.”

 About 1 out of 10 public school students are ESL students.
 The most common language amongst ESL students is Spanish, but it is dependent on the state.
 Some of the other common home languages are Arabic, Somali, and Chinese.

-The Migration Policy Institute has excellent resources that show statistics of the ESL student population in the US; such as where they were born, the states with a high number of ESL residents, and other languages spoken.
+The Migration Policy Institute has excellent resources that show statistics on the ESL student population in the US, such as where they were born, the states with a high number of ESL residents, and other languages are spoken.

 There are programs for online learning for those teaching ESL.
 Some ESL teachers even move abroad to teach.
 There are a lot of programs for ESL teachers looking to teach abroad and for students who live abroad and want to become fluent in English.